 It was an impulse buy that brought these leeks home with me a few weeks back … only to be promptly forgotten.
 I’d really wanted to eat some, but it didn’t happen.
 Though I had the best intentions of using them right away, I didn’t actually get to it until today.
 Thankfully, they were still pretty fresh (minus an outer leaf or two).
 (Yes, if you see yucky outer leaves, you can pull them off and wash and cut the leeks as usual for use.
 Within reason.)

-But it is somewhat good that I waited on these because this morning, while playing around with ideas, I came up with this delightful Roasted Leeks and Garlic Spread.
-It’s amazing — especially on freshly baked bread (I used Pillsbury Simply French Bread).
+But it is somewhat good that I waited on these because this morning while playing around with ideas, I came up with this delightful Roasted Leeks and Garlic Spread.
+It’s amazing — especially on freshly baked bread.

 What’s amazing in this dish is how sweet the leeks and garlic get while roasting them in the oven.
-With a touch of olive oil and a bit of the moisture from soaking the leeks, the leeks and garlic are rendered tender enough to puree and so perfectly sweet.
-The garlic adds its own sweet savoriness to the mix too.
-Once it’s all done and pureed, slather it on the bread and sprinkle it with some freshly grated Italian cheese and a sprinkle of your very favorite finishing salt.
+With a touch of olive oil and a bit of the moisture from soaking the leeks, the leeks and garlic are rendered tender enough to puree.
+It also makes them so perfectly sweet.
+Once it’s all done and pureed, slather it on the bread and sprinkle it with some freshly grated Italian cheese like romano or parmesan and a sprinkle of your very favorite finishing salt.
 One bite and you will be hooked.